rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_Test-Procedure.md

 - Display Device Verification:

-  - For each port, it will prompt the user to connect the specified display device and confirm successful connection.
+  - For each available video port, the test prompts the user to connect the specified display device (LG, Philips, Sony, Samsung).
-  - The test will retrieve the `EDID` information from the connected display device and verify it against the expected details, such as the monitor name, for each display.
+  - The test will retrieve the `EDID` information from the connected display device and verify it against the expected details, such as the monitor name, for each display device.
+  - It will confirm that the `monitorName` field in the retrieved `EDID` matches the expected monitor name specified in [dsDisplay_test_MonitorDetails.yml](../../..//host/tests/L3_TestCases/dsDisplay/dsDisplay_test_MonitorDetails.yml).

 - Completion and Results: